diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Average Rating
 --------------

-Displays the average rating of a product.
+This portlet displays the average rating of a product.

 Title
     The title of the portlet.